 Dr. Rhoads research expertise relates to the efficacy of data practices among educational leaders as well as how educational leaders employ data practices and harness their leadership ability in establishing and participating in data-driven cultures in K-12 schools and districts.
 In addition, Dr. Rhoads has researched traditional and non-traditional professional development and its effectiveness in K-12 settings.
-He is the author of “Navigating the Toggled Term” and is a co-author of “Igniting your Teaching Using Educational Technology,” which is a book for beginning teachers using educational technology.
-Currently, he is working on several journal articles, the newest inception of “Navigating the Toggled Term,” and a book relating to incorporating data practices into classrooms, schools, and school districts for teachers to use to drive their instructional decision-making.
+He is the author of “Navigating the Toggled Term: A Guide for K-12 Classroom and School Leaders” with Peter Lang International Publishing, “Navigating the Toggled Term: Preparing Secondary Educators for the Fall 2020 and Beyond” and is a co-author of “Igniting your Teaching Using Educational Technology,” which is a book for beginning teachers on how to use educational technology.
+Currently, he is working on several books, which include co-author and editor of “Amplify Learning: A Global Collaborative” with EduMatch publishing, co-author of “Instruction without Boundaries” with EduMatch Publishing, a contributing author to the EdTech Book, and the author of a book in process relating to incorporating data practices into classrooms, schools, and school districts for teachers to build data-literacy as well as drive their instructional decision-making.
 Dr. Rhoads has experience leading professional development on edtech tools and concurrent research-based instructional strategies at his school site, to university primary and secondary teacher candidates, and university faculty.
 On top of his teaching duties, Dr. Rhoads is the Technology Coordinator at his school site along with being a member School Site Council committee.

 Edtech Tools Integration with research-based Instructional Strategies, Education Data Techniques/Practices and Applications, Teacher and Educational Leader Data-Driven Decision Making, Professional Development Best Practices, School Improvement & Systems Thinking, and Special Education.